 After travelling 14,000 km of ocean trackline during our marine surveys, abundance and distribution estimates for the marine mammals of coastal BC have been produced

 Raincoast is working to improve the living conditions for southern resident killer whales.
 This began in 2008 with a law suit.
-Ecojustice, our lawyers on behalf of Raincoast and others, filed a lawsuit to protect resident killer whale habitat.
+Ecojustice, our lawyers on behalf of Raincoast and other NGOs, filed a lawsuit to protect resident killer whale habitat.